 All employers and contractors have a duty to report accidents.
-The First Aid and Accident Book will be completed by the first aider/relevant member of staff who dealt with it on the same day or as soon as possible after an incident resulting in an injury, together with the Accident Investigation Form and they will arrange for any witnesses to complete a Witness Statement (Appendix 1, Annex 1c).
+The First Aid and Accident Book will be completed by the first aider/relevant member of staff who dealt with it on the same day or as soon as possible after an incident resulting in an injury, together with the Accident Investigation Form and they will arrange for any witnesses to complete Witness Forms.